Machine Translation Quality Estimation

 Can MTQE work without reference translations?

-Can MTQE reduce post-editing cost?
+How does MTQE help reduce post-editing cost?

 Can MTQE support AI Data Operations?